NixOS/nix/doc/manual/src/release-notes/rl-next.md

 - Introduce new flake installable syntax `flakeref#.attrPath` where the "." prefix denotes no searching of default attribute prefixes like `packages.<SYSTEM>` or `legacyPackages.<SYSTEM>`.

+- Nix adds `apple-virt` to the default system features on macOS systems that support virtualization.
+This is similar to what's done for the `kvm` system feature on Linux hosts.

 - Introduce a new built-in function [`builtins.convertHash`](@docroot@/language/builtins.md#builtins-convertHash).

 - `builtins.fetchTree` is now marked as stable.